Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Introduction

-In particular, we confirm Conjecture 6.4 stated in~\cite{gasiorekAlgorithmicCoxeterSpectral2020}, that is, we show that in the case of non-negative posets of Dynkin type $\AA_n$, there is a one-to-one correspondence between positive posets and connected digraphs whose underlying graph is a path.
-We give a similar description of corank $1$ (i.e., \textit{principal}) posets: there is a one-to-one correspondence between such posets and connected cycles with at least two sinks.
-Moreover, we show that this description is complete: there are no connected non-negative posets of corank $r\geq2 $.
+In particular, we confirm Conjecture 6.4 stated in~\cite{gasiorekAlgorithmicCoxeterSpectral2020} by showing that in the case of connected non-negative posets of Dynkin type $\AA_m$, there is a one-to-one correspondence between positive posets and connected digraphs whose underlying graph is a path.
+We give a similar description of principal posets: there is a one-to-one correspondence between such posets and connected digraphs with at least two sinks, whose underlying graph is a cycle.
+We show that this characterization is complete: there are no connected non-negative posets of rank $m<n-1$.

-Our description of positive posets has a direct application in the problem of Dynkin type recognition, see~\cite[Proposition 6.5]{gasiorekAlgorithmicCoxeterSpectral2020}. \begin{corollary} The Dynkin type $\Dyn_I$ of any connected positive poset $I$ can be calculated in $O(n)$, assuming that $I$ is encoded in the form of an adjacency list of its Hasse digraph~$\CH(I)$. \end{corollary} This improves upon the previous best $O(n^2)$ result of Makuracki-Mr\'oz~\cite{makurackiQuadraticAlgorithmCompute2020} and Zaj\k{a}c~\cite{zajacPolynomialTimeInflation2020}.
+Moreover, using the results of Theorem~\ref{thm:a:main}, we devise a formula for the number of all, up to isomorphism, connected non-negative posets of Dynkin type $\AA_m$. \begin{theorem} Let $Nneg(n,\AA)$ be the number of all non-negative posets $I$ of size $n\geq1$ and Dynkin type $\Dyn_I=\AA_{m}$.
+Then